bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

    Amount: 100 BTC
    You must pay by: 2014-04-01 at 23:00 UTC

 Indicating the denomination is critical.
-As of this writing, popular Bitcoin wallet software defaults to denominating amounts in either bitcoins (BTC) , millibitcoins (mBTC) or microbitcoins (uBTC, “bits”).
+As of this writing, popular DigiByte wallet software defaults to denominating amounts in either bitcoins (BTC) , millibitcoins (mBTC) or microbitcoins (uBTC, “bits”).
 Choosing between each unit is widely supported, but other software also lets its users select denomination amounts from some preselected (e.g. Table below) or all `standard 8 decimal places <https://en.bitcoin.it/wiki/Units>`__:

 ========== ===========================
 Bitcoins   Unit (Abbreviation)